sathya43/Sathyanarayana_FOPJava_LabAlgo2/README.md

-TravellerDenominations.java: contains solution to problem2
+TravellerDenominations.java: Contains solution to problem 2.

          Problem statement:
            You are a traveler and traveling to a country where the currency denominations are